Ingredion Incorporated (INGR) To Go Ex-Dividend on December 29th

-Ingredion Incorporated (NYSE:INGR – Get Rating) declared a quarterly dividend on Friday, December 16th, Zacks reports.
-Stockholders of record on Monday, January 2nd will be paid a dividend of 0.71 per share on Tuesday, January 24th.
+Ingredion Incorporated (NYSE:INGR – Get Rating) announced a quarterly dividend on Friday, December 16th, Zacks reports.
+Stockholders of record on Monday, January 2nd will be given a dividend of 0.71 per share on Tuesday, January 24th.
 This represents a $2.84 annualized dividend and a dividend yield of 2.85%.
-The ex-dividend date is Thursday, December 29th.
+The ex-dividend date of this dividend is Thursday, December 29th.

-Ingredion has increased its dividend by an average of 1.7% per year over the last three years and has increased its dividend every year for the last 11 years.
-Ingredion has a dividend payout ratio of 36.0% indicating that its dividend is sufficiently covered by earnings.
-Equities analysts expect Ingredion to earn $7.82 per share next year, which means the company should continue to be able to cover its $2.84 annual dividend with an expected future payout ratio of 36.3%.
+Ingredion has increased its dividend payment by an average of 1.7% per year over the last three years and has increased its dividend annually for the last 11 consecutive years.
+Ingredion has a payout ratio of 36.0% indicating that its dividend is sufficiently covered by earnings.
+Research analysts expect Ingredion to earn $7.82 per share next year, which means the company should continue to be able to cover its $2.84 annual dividend with an expected future payout ratio of 36.3%.

-Institutional investors and hedge funds have recently bought and sold shares of the company.
-Vanguard Group Inc. grew its holdings in shares of Ingredion by 0.7% during the 3rd quarter.
-Vanguard Group Inc. now owns 7,030,024 shares of the company’s stock valued at $566,057,000 after purchasing an additional 46,092 shares during the last quarter.
+Large investors have recently added to or reduced their stakes in the stock.
+Arrowstreet Capital Limited Partnership lifted its position in shares of Ingredion by 4,100.0% in the 1st quarter.
+Arrowstreet Capital Limited Partnership now owns 340,834 shares of the company’s stock worth $29,704,000 after buying an additional 332,719 shares during the last quarter.
+State Street Corp lifted its position in shares of Ingredion by 7.1% in the 1st quarter.
+State Street Corp now owns 2,364,523 shares of the company’s stock worth $207,518,000 after buying an additional 155,995 shares during the last quarter.
+Goldman Sachs Group Inc. lifted its position in shares of Ingredion by 51.8% in the 2nd quarter.
+Goldman Sachs Group Inc. now owns 332,515 shares of the company’s stock worth $29,315,000 after buying an additional 113,400 shares during the last quarter.
 BlackRock Inc. lifted its position in shares of Ingredion by 1.9% in the 1st quarter.
-BlackRock Inc. now owns 5,790,111 shares of the company’s stock worth $504,608,000 after purchasing an additional 107,110 shares during the period.
-State Street Corp lifted its position in Ingredion by 7.1% during the 1st quarter.
-State Street Corp now owns 2,364,523 shares of the company’s stock valued at $207,518,000 after acquiring an additional 155,995 shares during the period.
-First Trust Advisors LP lifted its position in Ingredion by 12.8% during the 1st quarter.
-First Trust Advisors LP now owns 814,246 shares of the company’s stock valued at $70,961,000 after acquiring an additional 92,508 shares during the period.
-Finally, Charles Schwab Investment Management Inc. lifted its position in Ingredion by 4.2% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 616,777 shares of the company’s stock valued at $53,753,000 after acquiring an additional 25,053 shares during the period.
-85.70% of the stock is currently owned by hedge funds and other institutional investors.
+BlackRock Inc. now owns 5,790,111 shares of the company’s stock worth $504,608,000 after buying an additional 107,110 shares during the last quarter.
+Finally, Invesco Ltd. lifted its position in shares of Ingredion by 31.9% in the 1st quarter.
+Invesco Ltd. now owns 417,376 shares of the company’s stock worth $36,375,000 after buying an additional 101,047 shares during the last quarter.
+85.70% of the stock is currently owned by institutional investors.

-A number of brokerages have issued reports on INGR.
-Credit Suisse Group upped their price objective on shares of Ingredion from $94.00 to $100.00 and gave the stock a “neutral” rating in a research report on Monday, November 7th.
-StockNews.com raised shares of Ingredion from a “hold” rating to a “buy” rating in a research report on Thursday, November 17th.
-Finally, UBS Group initiated coverage on shares of Ingredion in a research report on Friday, September 30th.
-They issued a “neutral” rating and a $89.00 price objective for the company.
+Several brokerages have recently weighed in on INGR.
+UBS Group initiated coverage on shares of Ingredion in a research note on Friday, September 30th.
+They issued a “neutral” rating and a $89.00 target price for the company.
+Credit Suisse Group increased their price objective on shares of Ingredion from $94.00 to $100.00 and gave the company a “neutral” rating in a research note on Monday, November 7th.
+Finally, StockNews.com upgraded shares of Ingredion from a “hold” rating to a “buy” rating in a research note on Thursday, November 17th.

 Ingredion Incorporated, together with its subsidiaries, produces and sells starches and sweeteners for various industries.
 It operates through four segments: North America; South America; Asia-Pacific; and Europe, Middle East and Africa.
 The company offers sweetener products comprising glucose syrups, high maltose syrups, high fructose corn syrups, caramel colors, dextrose, polyols, maltodextrins, and glucose syrup solids, as well as food-grade and industrial starches, biomaterials, and nutrition ingredients.